Mysvac/fastvec-rs/README.md

 A high-performance vector library that stores small collections on the stack and automatically spills to the heap when needed.

-Similar to [`SmallVec`], but we split the responsibility into two distinct containers instead of on.
+Similar to `SmallVec`, but we split the responsibility into two distinct containers instead of one.

 Many workloads have small collections that fit comfortably in a fixed-size stack buffer, but occasionally need to grow larger.
 Stack allocation is much faster than heap allocation,